talinaro/Diagnosis-with-Uncertain-Observation/README.md

 At first, the systems and the observations should be parsed from the `txt` data files and stored as model instances in the DB.
 It should be done only once at the beginning, especially that most of the systems are heavy (it takes a few minutes to parse all the data).

-Then, the diagnosis searching algorithm runs (based on [O2D (Observations to Diagnoses)](https://ojs.aaai.org/index.php/AAAI/article/view/5664) algorithm):
+Then, the diagnosis searching algorithm runs (based on O2D algorithm [Cazes et al. 2020](https://ojs.aaai.org/index.php/AAAI/article/view/5664)):
 - Sort the systems by size (gates amount).
 - For each system, run over the observations:
   - For each observation, create all it's uncertain optional observations (by generating all outputs permutations).